 If you’re honest in your answers, you’ll be able to let a lot of things go, giving priority to what you actually need.
-Give yourself more open space rather than adding more storage space.
+Give yourself more open space rather than adding more garage storage space.

 It is surprising how much dust, dirt, and debris collects inside a garage.
 You may even find insects and rodents that have moved in.
 Don’t skimp on the cleaning.